RegressiveIsProgressive/BTC-BSC-RegressiveWalletCrackers/README.md

 # BTC-BSC-RegressiveWalletCrackers
 BTC and BSC regressive HD wallet derivation programs by use of specific mnemonic word prediction.

-Prediction method was for bitcoin was derived by use of real previously used mnemonics that were leaked to public that was strictly used as data.
+Prediction method for bitcoin was derived by use of real previously used mnemonics that were leaked to public that was strictly used as data.
 These were analyzed to create a method that vastly increases the probability of cracking a wallet with balance or transaction history.

 Written in javascript by use of node.js.
 Other options are available if node is not viable.